 For some of the key victories and milestones in the American Lung Association's efforts to reduce tobacco use, see our Tobacco Control Timeline

-- The states with the worst grades in the “State of Tobacco Control” 2024 report were Alabama and Georgia.
+- The states with the worst grades in the “State of Tobacco Control” 2025 report were Alabama, Georgia, Mississippi and Texas.

 - A 2021 study found that menthol cigarettes were responsible for 1.5 million new smokers, 157,000 smoking-related premature deaths and 1.5 million life years lost among African Americans from 1980 to 2018.